Newspaper Page Text

 found in bad housing areas, espec

-jally the deteriorated sections near
+ially the deteriorated sections near

 est the central business district—in

-the case of Chicago. those nearest
+the case of Chicago, those nearest

 the loop.
 Shaw's studies show that

-Negro population in these areas:is
+Negro population in these areas'is

-less mobile than the fereign-born
+less mobile than the foreign-born

 populations have been.